 We have a fantastic team of governors at BEYA, who bring an incredible breadth of skill to our nurseries.
 They have an important role in providing strategic leadership and accountability.
 Their role is to set the aims and objectives for BEYA, set the policies and targets to meet them, and monitor and evaluate the progress BEYA is making towards reaching them.
-The BEYA governing body is a source of support and challenge to Caron Rudge and Kelly Brooker, our Executive Headteachers, and senior leadership team to ensure and bring about the absolute best for children and families.
+The BEYA governing body is a source of support and challenge to Kelly Brooker, our Executive Headteacher and senior leadership team to ensure and bring about the absolute best for children and families.

 Our current governors are: